petaleks/petaleksandar/_posts/2022-02-10-portfolio-optimization.md

 This code was part of the exercise session I gave in the Course: *International Portfolio Management and Investment Analysis*, autumn 2021 at [JIBS-Jönköping International Business School](https://ju.se/en/about-us/jonkoping-international-business-school.html), Jönköping University, Sweden.

-I did that course together with my supervisor: Prof. Andreas Stephan and my colleage Toni Duras.
+I did that course together with my supervisor, Prof. Andreas Stephan and my colleage Toni Duras.

 In the exercise I replicate parts of the [Eun and Resnik (1988)](https://www.jstor.org/stable/2328331?seq=1#metadata_info_tab_contents) analyses of international diversification under flexible exchange rates.